Bhawanakalaga/Hasta-Shilpa-Design-Bridge/README.md

 # Hasta-Shilpa (Hand-Crafted)
 ## Design Bridge for Artisans – Modernizing Traditional Craft

-**Hasta-Shilpa** is a "Design-Bridge" application specifically engineered for bamboo and cane artisans in regions like the Western Ghats.
+**Hasta-Shilpa** is a "Design-Bridge" application specifically engineered for bamboo and cane artisans.
 It empowers traditional makers with modern urban design concepts, technical blueprints, and commercial tools to increase the value of their handmade products.

 ---